-You must submit a certified Department of Labor (DOL) LCA (Form ETA 9035) at the time of filing your petition.
+You must submit a certified Department of Labor LCA (Form ETA 9035) at the time you file your petition.
 A copy of the LCA is acceptable.

-Note: USCIS encourages petitioners to keep DOL LCA processing times in mind when preparing the H-1B petition and plan accordingly.
-If the LCA certified by DOL is for multiple positions, you must provide the name and USCIS case receipt number of any alien who has previously utilized the LCA.
+Note: USCIS encourages petitioners to keep Department of Labor LCA processing times in mind when preparing the H-1B petition and plan accordingly.
+If the LCA is certified for multiple workers, you must provide the name and USCIS case receipt number of any foreign worker who has previously used the LCA.